-Hummingbird Feeders attract other birds and will happen often.
+Hummingbird Feeders attract other birds and this

 Many of us who put up hummingbird feeders may be surprised to quickly find them visited by other birds.

 Some species of birds eat sweet fruit and fruit juice in the wild.
 So they don't mind the sweet nectar one bit.
 A few of these birds are large and aggressive.
 They tend to crowd out or scare the hummingbirds away.